Schlumbergera lutea

 Schlumbergera lutea, synonym Hatiora epiphylloides, is a species of flowering plant in the family Cactaceae, subfamily Cactoideae, native to southeast Brazil.
 It is a shrubby epiphyte, with flattened stems and bright yellow flowers.

 Description

 Schlumbergera lutea is an epiphyte, with a shrubby growth habit and often pendant stems.
 The stems are made up of somewhat triangular segments, 2–3 cm long and up to 1.5 cm wide.
 It has very small areoles that are without spines.
 The flowers are bright yellow, 1–2 cm long.

 Taxonomy

 The species was first described in 1935, as Rhipsalis epiphylloides.
 It was transferred to the genus Hatiora in 1983.
 The generic boundaries within the tribe to which it belongs, Rhipsalideae, have long been unclear.
 On the basis of a molecular phylogenetic study in 2011, the species was transferred to the genus Schlumbergera.
 Since the name "Schlumbergera epiphylloides" had already been used for a different species, Calvente and Zappi published the replacement name Schlumbergera lutea.
+There are two subspecies, S. l. bradei and S. l. lutea.